Introduction to Git and GitHub

 2 - What is GitHub?

-2.1 - Create an account on GitHub
+2.1 - Create a GitHub account

 To create a GitHub account, just go to their website